eieste/django-mail-system/docs/source/docs/generator.rst

 #########

-You can define a generator by createing a mail.
+You can define a generator by creating a mail.
-This generator can be generated your context for a specific email type.
+This generator can be used to generate context for a specific E-Mail type.
 For example you can use your own generator to create specific links in a "Password Forgotten" Email.

-If you define your own generator you can create your own method wich add a new value to the context, update available context values.
+If you define your own generator you can create your own method which adds a new value to the context or updates available context values.

-The Generator was called by the MailFactory class.
+The basic `notification.generator.generic.BasicGenerator` was called by the MailFactory class.
 Die get_context methode in der MailFactory Klasse ruft methoden im generator auf die den selben namen haben wie die Variablen zum MailTemplate oder zur Mail